sktime/sktime/docs/source/developer_guide/documentation.rst

 `NumPy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`.

-To ensure docstrings meet expectations, sktime uses a combination of validations built into numpydoc_, pydocstyle_ (set to the NumPy convention) pre-commit checks, automated testing of docstring examples to ensure the code runs without error, and :ref:`reviewer <reviewer_guide_doc>` feedback.
+To ensure docstrings meet expectations, sktime uses a combination of validations built into numpydoc_, pydocstyle_ (set to the NumPy convention) pre-commit checks and automated testing of docstring examples to ensure the code runs without error.
+However, the automated docstring validation in pydocstyle_ only covers basic formatting.
+Passing these tests is necessary to meet the sktime docstring conventions, but is not sufficient for doing so.

+To ensure docstrings meet sktime's conventions, developers are expected to check their docstrings against numpydoc_ and sktime conventions and :ref:`reviewer's <reviewer_guide_doc>` are expected to also focus feedback on docstring quality.

 sktime Specific Conventions
 ---------------------------

 Beyond basic NumPy docstring formatting conventions, developers should focus on:

-- Ensuring all parameters and attributes (classes) are documented completely and consistantly
+- Ensuring all parameters (classes, functions, methods) and attributes (classes) are documented completely and consistantly
 - Including links to the relevant topics in the :ref:`glossary` or :ref:`user_guide` in the extended summary
 - Including an `Examples` section that demonstrates at least basic functionality in all public code artifacts
 - Adding a `See Also` section that references related sktime code artifacts as applicable